taosdata/TDengine/docs-en/12-taos-sql/05-insert.md

 INSERT INTO d1001 FILE '/tmp/csvfile.csv';
 ```

-## CreateTables Automatically and Insert Rows From File
+## Create Tables Automatically and Insert Rows From File

 From version 2.1.5.0, tables can be automatically created using a super table as template when inserting data from a CSV file, Like below: